-Medical negligence, injury, and malpractice can occur at any medical facility, including hospitals, physician clinics, dental practices, and nursing homes.
+In Tennessee, medical negligence, injury, and malpractice can occur at any medical facility, including hospitals, physician clinics, dental practices, and nursing homes.
 In addition, doctors are not the only individuals who may be at fault.
 Medical malpractice can also be caused by nurses, anesthesiologists, pharmacists, surgeons, and dentists.

 Common forms of medical malpractice include:

 Other forms of medical negligence may include administering the wrong drug or dosage, medical equipment malfunction, or operating on an unstable individual.
 Medical malpractice claims are only viable if the healthcare professional provided care that was considered below standard.
 Your claim may not be viable simply because your doctor did not live up to your expectations or deliver your desired outcome.
 In addition, the malpractice in question must have left you with either injuries or additional expenses.
 If there are no identifiable problems due to medical malpractice, your claim will not be actionable.

 What Types of Medical Malpractice Damages Can You Recover?

 For medical malpractice cases in Memphis, there are three categories of damages:

 - General - refers to the cost of a patient’s suffering.
 By its nature, there isn’t a definitive price for these damages.
 However, the price of these damages is determined by evidence regarding a patient’s pain and suffering, loss of enjoyment, and loss of future earning capacity.
 This must be addressed by expert testimony and estimation of damages.

 - Special - refers to more exact damages (more quantifiable), such as medical bills and missed work.
 These damages are easier to attach a monetary value to and account for.
 It’s not a bad idea to have an expert assist with special damages, even though they’re more straightforward.